SASC STATEMENT on COVID-19

 Thank you for your Patience!

 The UF Libraries and the University of Florida Administration are continually monitoring the situation.
 Protocols and policies related to Covid-19 change rapidly.
-Please check UF’s Covid Advisory and the Library Services in Fall 2020 page prior to your visit.
+Please check UF’s Coronavirus page and the Covid and Library Services page prior to your visit.

 We thank you for your understanding and willingness to adapt during these unprecedented times.
 Our first goal is to keep our staff and patrons safe and healthy.
 We look forward to continuing to serve you.